Sherlock Holmes (1989 radio series)

 Sherlock Holmes is the overall title given to the BBC Radio 4 radio dramatisations of the complete Sherlock Holmes stories, with Bert Coules as head writer, and featuring Clive Merrison as Holmes and Michael Williams as Dr Watson.
 Together, the two actors completed radio adaptations of every story in the canon of Sherlock Holmes between 1989 and 1998.

 The episodes were not originally broadcast under an overall title, and aired in series with the same titles as the novels or short story collections that the episodes were adapted from.
 For instance, the first two episodes were based on the novel A Study in Scarlet and aired under that title on BBC Radio 4's Classic Serial programme.

 Episodes of the series are available on CD as well as downloads, and are occasionally rebroadcast on BBC Radio 4 Extra.

 From 2002 to 2010, Coules produced a follow-up series of original stories entitled The Further Adventures of Sherlock Holmes.
-Merrison returned as Holmes, whilst Watson was played by Andrew Sachs following Williams' passing.
+Merrison returned as Holmes, whilst Watson was played by Andrew Sachs following Williams' death.